vaibhavmishra1/atomicmath/README.md

 # atomicmath

-`atomicmath` is an experimental pipeline for creating new contest-style math problems from solved seed problems.
+`atomicmath` is a math problem synthesis system for generating contest-style problems from solved seed problems.

-The current main idea is not to decorate a problem with extra conditions or longer calculations.
-The pipeline tries to identify the mathematical places where a student is likely to get stuck, then asks a model to transform the problem so that one of those bottlenecks is preserved but appears in a sharper or less obvious form.
+The system is built around structural transformation rather than surface-level rewriting.
+It identifies the mathematical bottlenecks that make a seed problem work, then generates new problems that preserve those bottlenecks while changing how the solver discovers them.

-In this repo those bottlenecks are called **hinges**.
+The system represents these bottlenecks as **hinges**.

-## Core Idea
+## Synthesis Objective

 A seed problem contains more than a topic label.
 It contains a small piece of math logic that makes the problem work: